K-os: 2004–2005

 k-os released his second album Joyful Rebellion on August 24, 2004.
 The album was well received and became platinum in Canada in February 2005.

 The album and the second album single, Crabbuckit, were rated the most downloaded "Hip Hop/Rap" album and track on the iTunes Store in Canada upon their release.
 The album also earned the number two spot on Rolling Stone critic Karen Bliss's top ten album list for 2004, where she described the artist as a "destined superstar."

-The album maintained the same formula as Exit; k-os himself later described Joyful Rebellion as being a "rant against the state of hip hop".
+The album maintained the same formula as Exit; k-os himself later described Joyful Rebellion as, to quote the Canadian Press, "a rant against the state of hip hop".

 Joyful Rebellion featured a total of six singles.
 The debut single, "B-Boy Stance", was followed by "Crabbuckit", "Man I Used to Be", and "The Love Song", each accompanied by a music video.
 The radio exclusive titles "Crucial" and "Dirty Water" were released shortly after.
 The single "Crabbuckit" went on to be nominated three times at the 2005 Canadian Radio Music Awards.

 k-os was nominated four times at the 2004 Canadian Urban Music Awards and won two awards for the single "B-Boy Stance".
 In 2005, k-os received three Juno Awards for the album.
 In the same year, the single Crabbuckit won the "Best Pop Video" award out of four nominations while Man I Used to Be won "MuchVibe Best Rap Video", "Best Director" and "Best Cinematography" at the annual MuchMusic Video Awards.
 He won the "Best Songwriter" and "Fan Choice Award" at the 2005 Canadian Urban Music Awards.
 On November 15, 2005, k-os released the Publicity Stunt DVD.
 The DVD featured singles and concert footage dating back to 1998 and footage from the 2005 concert at the Molson Amphitheatre, Canada's highest attended Hip Hop concert.

 According to the Canadian Recording Industry Association, the DVD became platinum in February 2006 in Canada.